AImotion-Bavaria/parlap/Code/Emmtrix/Auction/AdjustedForTesting/parallel_4/README.md

-# ePS Hungarian Algorithm Implementation with 4 cores adjusted for testing
+# ePS Auction Algorithm Implementation with 4 cores adjusted for testing

 ## Configuration